davidsebesta1/ProjectLambda/README.md

 # Project Lambda

 ## Autor David Šebesta
-### SPŠE Ječná
-Project Lambda is a school project created to showcase work with database in C# and to show an example of non-repeatable read in databases transactions.

 ## Setup
 In folder /data you can find a database export with basic login information "admin", "admin" (username, password) for the application interface to check out.
 There is also test data for January and Februrary of year 2025.<br>